jelic98/raf_nlp/README.md

 ### Model

-* add logarithm to softmax function
 * adam optimizer?
 * mini batching?

 ### Other

+* fix gaussian random function (produces numbers out of range)
 * scan vocabulary if word is not found in the map
 * sort vocabulary by frequency for faster retrievals
 * iterative functions for bst